 The Met is one of the largest art museums in the WORLD, and from the three times that I’ve been there (out of the four times that I’ve visited Manhattan), I can confidently say that more than half the Met’s collection on display is still brand new to me.

 “Museum Mile”…miles on miles on miles of exhibits…

 It’s such a large museum that you honestly can’t go in there with a plan.
 Located on the eastern edge of Central Park along “Museum Mile”, you buy your ticket (or if you’re a Calculated Traveller like me, schedule your visit for a pay-what-you-want day) and literally, get lost.
 The Met is ENORMOUS, and if you’re a real museum-buff, then plan on spending at least a day here.
 As a general tip, I would grab a couple of floor plans (just in case), set up a spot to meet up with your friends or family, and start exploring!

-For those of you just starting to plan your first trip to the Met, here are five of the spots that always catch my eye.
-Hopefully, this will help you get an idea of the type of work that the Met has (which ranges from Contemporary Art to Ancient Art from around the world), and help try to plan your path through the galleries.
+When you search online, you’ll see so many of those lists that state the must-see exhibits at the Met, or listings of the most famous paintings, most famous pieces, and most famous sculptures on display.
+For those of you just starting to plan your first trip to the Met, here are five of the spots that always catch my eye and make it to MY list that I must see at the Met.
+Hopefully, this will help you get an idea of the type of work that the Met has (which ranges from Contemporary Art to Ancient Art from around the world), and assist you to plan your path through the galleries.